-SECOND YEAR Summer Course Registration: PSYC 629 Clinical Laboratory (3 credits-for more information on PSYC 629, see Section VI of the handbook) and PSYC 799 Master's Research (5 credits).
+SECOND YEAR Summer Course Registration: PSYC 629 Clinical Laboratory (3 credits for more information on PSYC 629, see Section VI of the handbook) and PSYC 799 Master's Research (5 credits).
 Note: Students are required to complete a minimum of 6 credits of PSYC 799 Master's Research prior to receiving the Master's Degree.
 Once the Master's Degree is conferred on the student by the University, the student will register for PSYC 898 Pre-Candidacy Research (5 credits) under the mentor's section.
-All students should be registered for 8 credits in the summer.
+All students should be registered for 8 credits in the summer unless they are not receiving full tuition remission (such as through grants or fellowships).

-THIRD YEAR Summer Course Registration: PSYC 629B-E Clinical Laboratory (3 credits) and PSYC 629F Foundations of Supervision and Consultation (1 credit); PSYC 638 Externship (DCT Dougherty's section # 0102) (1 credit) if the student is starting their externship in the summer of their third year; students should also register for 3 credits of research under their mentor's section (PSYC 799 or PSYC 898 or PSCY 899).
+THIRD YEAR Summer Course Registration: PSYC 629B-E Clinical Laboratory (3 credits) and PSYC 629F Foundations of Supervision and Consultation (1 credit); PSYC 638 Externship (DCT Dougherty's section # 0102) (1 credit) if the student is starting their externship in the summer of their third year; students should also register for 3 credits of research under their mentor's section (PSYC 799 or PSYC 898 or PSYC 899).
 Students should register for PSYC 799 if they did not complete the Master's Degree; PSYC 898 if they completed their Master's but have not advanced to candidacy; and PSYC 899 if they have advanced to candidacy.
 If a student is not doing a clinical externship, they should register for 4 Research Credits.
-All students should be registered for 8 credits in the summer.
+All students should be registered for 8 credits in the summer unless they are not receiving full tuition remission (such as through grants or fellowships).